Hefaistos68/ADS2MSSQL/README.md

 Passwords are not migrated (they are not stored in plain JSON).
 Users will be prompted by the `ms-mssql` extension on first connect if required.

-If the `ms-mssql` extension does not expose the assumed API methods, the import will fail.
-In that case you'll need to inspect the real exported API surface of `ms-mssql` or file a feature request.

 ## Configuration

 - `ads2mssql.azureDataStudioSettingsPath`: Override ADS `settings.json` path.